 Garland has led the commercial roofing industry throughout the last century by providing high-performance, innovative waterproofing solutions engineered for long-term performance.
-Today, Garland Industries is comprised of 14 manufacturing companies throughout North America and the United Kingdom.
-Looking at its history of innovation, it’s no surprise that the company has gone Google with G Suite.
+Today, Garland Industries has 14 manufacturing companies throughout North America and the United Kingdom.
+Considering its history of innovation, it’s no surprise that the company has gone Google with Google Workspace.

-Bruce Emrick, Director of IT for Garland Industries, has been with the company for 16 years and has seen it grow significantly during that time.
-In his role with the parent company, he and his staff of six don't dictate how the other Garland companies handle their IT functionality.
-Rather, he introduces the tools being used at the parent company to its manufacturing companies and shows them what options he and his staff like — and why.
-Currently, the company has 600 G Suite licenses; they will be moving the two most recently-acquired companies to G Suite over the next several months.
+Bruce Emrick, Director of IT for Garland Industries, with the company for 16 years, has seen significant growth during that time.
+In his role with the parent company, he and his staff of six do not dictate how the other Garland companies handle their IT functionality.
+Rather, he introduces the tools being used at the parent company to the manufacturing companies and shows them what options he and his staff like — and why.
+When this customer story was published, the company had 600 Google Workspace licenses, and were moving recently-acquired companies to the platform.

-The Solution: Parent Company Leads the Way by Going Google
+Parent Company Leads the Way by Choosing Google

-Emrick and his team first evaluated Google in 2008, and then again in 2009.
-By 2012, Garland was ready to make the transition, and its leadership was happy to work with Onix.
+Emrick and his team evaluated Google in 2008 and again in 2009.
+By 2012, Garland was ready to make the transition. company leadership was happy to work with Onix.

-Emrick said the migration was a smooth transition, aided by Onix’s webinar training and regional training.
-He said the move to G Suite was an inevitable one for Garland.
+Emrick said the migration transition was smooth, aided by the webinar and regional training Onix provided.
+He felt that the move to Google Workspace was inevitable for Garland.

 “We saw the writing on the wall.
 We were using outdated technology, and it wasn’t an efficient way to do things.
 It was hard to administer and included more overhead,” he noted.
-“Also, moving newly acquired companies backwards from Exchange definitely did not make sense.
-We like to gradually bring acquired companies into the G Suite fold, so to speak.”
+“Also, moving newly acquired companies backward from Exchange definitely did not make sense.
+We like to gradually bring acquired companies into the Google Workspace fold, so to speak.”

-Since the companies that Garland acquires generally do not have an IT person on staff, it’s up to Emrick’s team, along with consultants like Onix, to move the new employees to G Suite.
+Since the companies Garland acquires typically do not have an IT person on staff, it’s up to Emrick’s team — along with consultants like Onix — to shift the new employees to Google Workspace.

 Garland employees appreciate how the security built into Drive makes it easy to know who has access to what, and how simple it is to share docs.
-Calendaring has eliminated administrative overhead, empowering the end user.
-Employees can customize ways in which they do business.
-The company has a variety of files, such as photos, CAD drawings, and scope of project documents, storing them all in Drive folders filed by customer.
+Calendaring has eliminated administrative overhead, empowering end-users.
+Employees can customize the ways in which they do business.
+The company can now store a variety of files — photos, CAD drawings and project scope documents — all in Drive folders, added by customers.
 Ultimately, this makes communication with customers even more efficient.